REDLab-Team/gnirps/src/swagger/README.md

 make those settings importable from the configuration file or offer alternative beans.
 The current settings are defined by the class `com.gnirps.swagger.config.CorsFilterConfiguration`.

-## Error and Exceptions Interceptor
+## Errors and Exceptions Interceptor

 Three classes are used to set up an interceptor for any error that may happen within the API:
 - `com.gnirps.swagger.controller.ExceptionHandlerController`: allows a global handling of any exception or error in the